greyshaman/fsai/README.md

 files there is time waste task is not resolvable.
 Main idea to delegate to computer this "easy" task =).

 Right now this project in Startup state...
 When it will be help full I'll remove this line ;)

+## TODO ##

+1. Add FSResource able to generate own uuid id
+2. Create tests for FSResource ID

+## QUESTIONS ##

+1. How use getters and setters in RUST's structs?